 Since the early 1990’s the incentive program have been gradually introduced by a broad coalition of different political parties.

 Norway is leading the way for the transition to zero emission electric cars.
-In 2015, electric vehicles had a 22 % market share in Norway.
+In 2017, battery electric vehicles (BEVs) had a 21 % market share in Norway.
 This is first and foremost due to a substantial package of incentives developed to promote zero emission cars.

 The zero emissions incentives include: